CCS School Social Work Team

 Monday-Friday, Breakfast at 9 am, Lunch at 11:30 am

 Samaritan’s Table- Free Dinner

 Supper is provided and served by a variety of Kannapolis area churches, businesses, and civic organizations.
-During COVID, supper is served in to-go containers, drive-through style between 5:15-6:00 p.m.
+During COVID, supper is served in to-go containers, drive-through style at 6:00 p.m.
 All are welcome.
 No questions are asked and no forms to fill out.
-You and your family are invited to join us for a free meal Wednesdays and Thursdays, at the following locations:
+You and your family are invited to join us for a free meal on the following days and locations:

-- Wednesdays: Trinity United Methodist – 416 East 1st Street, Kannapolis
+- Wednesdays at 6 pm: Trinity United Methodist – 416 East 1st Street, Kannapolis

-- Thursdays: Kimball Memorial Lutheran – 101 Vance Street, Kannapolis
+- Thursdays at 6 pm: Kimball Memorial Lutheran – 101 Vance Street, Kannapolis